-Doctors use many tests to diagnose a tumor, find out if it is cancerous, and if so, if it has metastasized (spread).
+Doctors use many tests to diagnose a tumor and find out if it is cancerous.
 Some tests may also determine which treatments may be the most effective.
-Imaging tests may be used to find out whether the tumor has spread.
+If the tumor is cancerous, imaging tests may be used to find out whether the cancer has spread to another part of the body, called metastasis.
 This list describes options for diagnosing this type of tumor, and not all tests listed will be used for every person.
 Your doctor may consider these factors when choosing a diagnostic test:

 - Age and medical condition